ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Introduction

 The CompletableFuture API is a high-level API for asynchronous programming in Java.
-This API supports _pipelining_ (also known as _chaining_ or _combining_) of multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (“callback hell“).
-This API also is an implementation of the _future/promise_ high-level concurrency constructs in Java.
+This API supports _pipelining_ (also known as _chaining_ or _combining_) of multiple asynchronous computations into a single result without the mess of nested callbacks (“callback hell“).
+This API also is an implementation of the _future/promise_ concurrency constructs in Java.

 Since Java 5 there is a much simpler API for asynchronous programming: the `Future` interface and its base implementation, the `FutureTask` class.
-The `Future` interface represents the result of an asynchronous computation and has only a few methods:
+The `Future` interface represents the result of asynchronous computation and has only a few methods: